Tetanus, Diphtheria, Pertussis/Whooping Cough (Tdap, DTaP & Td)

 Pertussis, also known as whooping cough, is a highly contagious illness spread by contact with droplets coughed out by someone with the disease, or by contact with recently contaminated hard surfaces upon which the droplets have landed.
 Early symptoms include runny nose, nasal congestion, and sneezing.
 After this stage, the most common symptom is intense bouts of coughing in which the gasping person makes a "whoop" sound when inhaling between coughs.

 What are the Tdap and Td (Tetanus Booster) vaccines?

 The Tdap vaccine can protect adolescents and adults against tetanus, diphtheria and pertussis (whooping cough).

 Td (Tetanus Booster) vaccine can protect against tetanus and diphtheria, and has been used for many years as booster doses for adolescents and adults.
-A related vaccine is DTaP, which is routinely administered as five doses spread between infancy and children 4 - 6 years of age, to protect against the same three diseases.
+A related vaccine is DTaP (not available at Walgreens), which is routinely administered as five doses spread between infancy and children 4 - 6 years of age, to protect against the same three diseases.